microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 **Step n.** Create an azure pipeline to deploy the infrastructure.
 Your pipeline should be based on either a bicep (infra_provision_bicep_pipeline.yml) or a terraform (infra_provision_terraform_pipeline.yml) Azure Pipelines yaml file.

-**Step n.** Create an Azure Pipelines to operate the pr and dev modes of the model.
-The new Azure Pipeline should be based on the existing YAML file named model_pipeline.yml.
+**Step n.** Create an Azure Pipelines to operate the pr modes of the model.
+The new Azure Pipeline should be based on the existing YAML file named model_pr.yml.

+**Step n.** Create an Azure Pipelines to operate the ci modes of the model.
+The new Azure Pipeline should be based on the existing YAML file named model_ci.yml.

 More details about how to create a basic Azure Pipeline can be found [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs).